michaltalaga/Signalr.Hubs.TypeScriptGenerator/README.md

 Our usage at Genius Sports is to generate the Hub proxies at build time using our [geniussportsgroup/SignalR.ProxyGenerator](https://github.com/geniussportsgroup/SignalR.ProxyGenerator "Proxy Generator") publishing them to our internal NPM feed.
 We then use this tool to generate TypeScript definitions our those proxies again publishing them to our internal NPM feed.
 This allows our UI developers to get strongly typed Hub APIs and allows us to do proper Continous Integrtaion between the back end and front end.
 Move quickly and break fast.

+## Features
+- Interfaces generated for all data contracts used in the Hub methods arguments.
+- *@deprecated* JSDoc comment added for members marked with ObsoleteAttribute.
+Properties and eumeration members included, although might be not supported by JSDoc.
+- Optional data members can be generated in interface.
+- Strong type declarations can be generated to support TypeScript 2 compiled with *--strictTypeChecks* option.
+- *Enum* types generated also in the separate *.exports.ts* file to enable using those in client code.

 ## Installation - Nuget